 Research where you allocate your funds, calculated to the exact cent.
 Organize each spending category in order of importance.
 Assess expenses that are temporarily – or entirely – avoidable, and begin removing them from your budget.

 Think about how you can reduce any other expenses without affecting the quality of your services or operations, such as excess marketing or rent for an unused storage facility.
 Many businesses operate with excess.
 This is the perfect opportunity for your business to beat competitors by running more efficiently.
 Efficiency is imperative to succeeding during a pandemic or any other economic crisis.

 In order to keep their doors open, thousands of businesses may have to lay off employees through the duration of COVID-19.
 Therefore, to prevent letting go of dedicated employees, cut unnecessary expenses to delay reducing valuable staff.

 However, after making every necessary budget cut to operate efficiently, you may need to begin assessing which staff can be let go.
 Have you considered replacing a full-time employee with a healthy, U.S.-based outsourced bookkeeping service?
-Oftentimes, small businesses choose to outsource their accounting and bookkeeping services as opposed to hiring a full-time, on-site bookkeeper.
+Oftentimes, small businesses choose to outsource their accounting services as opposed to hiring a full-time, on-site bookkeeper.
 As a result, they drastically reduce overhead expenses while maintaining accounting responsibilities.